Demonchain Flail

 Power (Triggered): When first bloodied, make two spiked chain attacks.

-Posted in 4th edition Dungeons & Dragons, Equipment, Magic Item and tagged by with no comments yet.
+Posted in 4th edition Dungeons & Dragons, Equipment, Magic Item and tagged weapon by Adam A. Thompson with no comments yet.

 Alter of Transfixation (reworked)